Detention dam: Flood detention dam design

 Flood detention dams are commonly used as part of a flood or storm water detention system.
 Flood detention systems combine detention basins, detention dams, and channels to efficiently collect and regulate runoff.
 Detention facilities not only regulate the amount of released water, but control release water quality.
 Systems monitor runoff to prevent contaminates and debris from damaging lakes, rivers, and wetlands.
 Flood detention dams are constructed methodically.
 Engineers analyze watershed topographical data, hydrological records, and geological structure for the area to determine the most effective locations flood detention dams.
 The analyzed watershed topographical data, hydrological records, and geological structure display the potential storage capacity, environmental impacts, and physical limitations of the area.
 This produces models that simulate the effectiveness of possible flood detention dam locations and designs.
 The general design for a flood detention dam has a cross sectional shape of a trapezoid, where the longer of the parallel sides is the base of the dam, and the angled sides face upstream and downstream.
 The flood detention dam has an opening at the top to release the flood water at a controlled rate that the channels below can accommodate.
 Flood detention dam models help determine the necessary dam height and overflow opening size to prevent over-topping.

 Disadvantages

 Detention dams can cause injury and damage if they are not built and maintained correctly.
 Poorly maintained and older detention dams can pose a reliability threat because they may not meet the current structural safety and hydraulic requirements.
 For example, a detention dam in a populated area that does not conform to the current structural safety and hydraulic requirements has a high probability of failing.
-If severe flood were to occur, the nonconforming detention dam could be overtopped and breached resulting in injury and damage of the surrounding populated area below the detention dam.
+If severe flooding were to occur, the nonconforming detention dam could be overtopped and breached resulting in injury and damage of the surrounding populated area below the detention dam.